Disclaimer: Harry Potter and such belong to the lovely Rowling.

 Harry pointed her wand to his back knee as he twisted his leg, exposing the tender flesh.
 "Diffindo."

-It cried out again then fell to the ground with a loud thump and it glowered with a mixture of fear and hatred at Harry.
+It cried out again, then fell to the ground with a loud thump and glowered with a mixture of fear and hatred at Harry.

 She rolled her eyes before pointing her wand at its face.
 "Stupefy."